isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 :isccmd:`remote-option6-subnet-del` commands must be used instead.

-The following command attempts to delete an option having the option code 5 in the top-level option space from the shared network "fancy".
+The following command attempts to delete an option having the option code 5 in the top-level option space and an empty client-classes list from the shared network "fancy".

 .. code-block:: json